Thomasporta/thomasporta.github.io/aboutme.md

 ---

 I am Thomas Porta, a programmer and technical artist.
 I studied Game Development at the National Film and Television school.
 Previously I was a Machine Learning Scientist.
-I also have a MSc in Machine Learning from UCL, UK and a BSc in Physics from McGill University, Canada.
+I also have a MSc in Machine Learning from UCL and a BSc in Physics from McGill University.
 It's fair to say I like Science and Engineering.

 ### Skills